 Never accept the first price you're offered for a flight.
 Six weeks ago, when I was booking a ticket from JFK to LHR, I checked costs of a seat on Delta in a Safari browser window.
 Simultaneously, the exact same seat was $200 cheaper on Virgin Atlantic, the flight's codeshare partner.
 Lesson learned.

 7. A Bargain in Tokyo Isn't a Bargain in Miami

 Remember that a trip to an outlet mall in Japan will be very frustrating to most Caucasians.
-Firstly, since the retail prices of designer labels there are already inflated, the markdown essentially brings them back in line with normal prices back home.
-Secondly, since Japanese people are markedly more petite than even sample size Westerns (like me), don't expect much of the stock to even fit.
+Firstly, since the retail prices of designer labels are already inflated, the markdown essentially brings them back in line with normal prices in the United States.
+Secondly, since Japanese people are markedly more petite than even sample-sized Westerns (like me), don't expect much of the stock to even fit.
 I spent the week after that day trip on a diet.

 8. You'll Never Guess Where the Best Hotel Discounts Are Hiding